Deepanshi1529/Version-Control-System/README.md

 ```
 git push origin hello
 ```
-After this, the main contributors will review the pull requests, and may suggest some changes and then they will these changes into their main project.
+After this, the main contributors will review the pull requests, and may suggest some changes and then they will merge these changes into their main project.
 Finally, u have contibuted to open-source!!!